-- Never interfere or pick up hatchlings emerging from nests or walking along the beach.
+Never interfere or pick up hatchlings emerging from nests or walking on the beach.
 Without the right permits, this is a violation of the law.
 Hatchlings have limited energy reserves.
-If you observe hatchlings travelling away from the ocean, call FWC at their 24 hour wildlife hotline: 1-888-404-FWCC (3922) or *FWC from your mobile device or our nighttime response line at 786-719-6836 or our stranding response line at 305-310-3046.
+If you observe hatchlings travelling away from the ocean, call FWC at their 24 hour wildlife hotline: 1-888-404-FWCC (3922) or *FWC (*392) from your mobile device or our nighttime response line at 786-719-6836 or our stranding response line at 305-310-3046.

 For necessary lighting keep it low, shielded, and long.
 Keep lights low to the ground, pointed downward and shielded from sight from the beach.
 Sea turtles cannot see long wavelength light well, changing bulbs to amber or red LED reduces the chance for disorientation.
 Learn more about lighting options for sea turtle nesting beaches.

 Keep County beaches and waters clean.
 Properly dispose of garbage – don’t litter!
 Sea turtles may mistake debris for food.
 Imagine the resemblance between a floating plastic bag and a jelly fish!